Full Service Property Management

 How much is the leasing fee?

-If you are allowing us to fully manage your property on a monthly basis our usual leasing commission is 50% of the first full month’s rent for new tenants, with a $600 minimum.
-A renewal fee of 10% of the new monthly rent is charged for retaining current residents and executing a lease renewal, with a $100 minimum renewal fee.
-We absorb all other costs of leasing the property including MLS fees, internet marketing, for rent signs, lockboxes, etc. If you prefer to use our lease only services our initial lease fee is equal to one month's rent.
+If we fully manage your property on a monthly basis our usual leasing commission is 50% of the first full month’s rent for new tenants.
+A renewal fee of 10% of the new monthly rent is normally charged for retaining current residents and executing a lease renewal.
+We absorb all other costs of leasing the property including MLS fees, background checks, internet marketing, lease signs, lockboxes, etc. If you prefer to use our lease only services our initial lease fee is equal to one month's rent.

 Are your property management fees negotiable?